awderh/quill-local-draft/README.md

 # Quill Local Drafts

 This is a simple local drafts plugin for the Quill Rich Text editor.
+See the [demo](https://jsfiddle.net/awderh/pogL3ca2/12/) here.

 # Getting Started